sajidak/notes/Atom-Packages.md

 ### markdown-pdf
 - depends on markdown-preview , marked
-	- will not work as markdown-preview-enhanced is installed
+	- will not work if markdown-preview-enhanced is installed

+### More
 - [x] atom-beautify
 	- Beautify HTML, CSS, JavaScript, PHP, Python, Ruby, Java, C, C++, C#, Objective-C, CoffeeScript, TypeScript, Coldfusion, SQL, and more in Atom
 	- It will only beautify selected text if a selection is found – if not, the whole file will be beautified.
 	- Beautify On Save can be enabled for each language individually.

 - [x] markdown-document
 	- **Fixed in 1.17**